MacKenzie Scott: Donations

 In March 2023, Scott announced an "open call" for community-focused nonprofits with annual budgets between $1 and $5 million that she could fund.
-Scott planned to make unrestricted $1 million donations to 250 nonprofits selected in the process.
 Lever for Change announced that Scott's open call for grants prompted 6,000 applicants.
 The result was announced on March 19, 2024.
 She ended up donating $640 million to 361 small nonprofits, giving more than double what the original open call planned for, with 279 non-profits receiving $2 million each, and 82 groups receiving $1 million each.
-Scott donated nearly $2.2 billion in 2023 to 360 organizations supporting early learning, access to affordable housing, race and gender equity, health equity, and civic and social engagement.
-She donated $5 million to the Hawaii Community Foundation.
-The foundation intended to use 75% of the donation to fund the Maui Strong Fund, a fund created to support the long-term recovery from Maui wildfires.
-As of December 2023, Scott had donated more than $16 billion to non-profit organizations.
-In March 2024, Scott's donations has reached $17.2 billion.

-In December 2024, Scott announced that she began to direct her advisors to invest her wealth in for-profit companies and funds seeking solutions to societal challenges.
-She stated, "When I make gifts, rather than withdrawing funds from a bank account, or from a stock portfolio that increases the wealth and influence of leaders who already have it, I'd like to withdraw them from a portfolio of investments in mission-aligned ventures."
+As of the end of 2025, Scott had given away a total of $26.3 billion.